Tag Archives: Thriller

 It is based on the 1953 novel by Davis Grubb.

-The time is the 1930s in rural West Virginia, and the action takes place along the Ohio River.
+The time is the 1930s, and the setting is rural West Virginia along the Ohio River.
 Ben Harper, a local family man, robs a bank and hides the stolen money inside his daughter’s doll.

 His son and daughter (John and Pearl) are central characters in the story.
-Caught, Ben is out of the picture leaving his wife, Wilma (Winters), vulnerable and alone.
+Caught, Ben is out of the picture, leaving his wife, Wilma (Winters), vulnerable and alone.

 A serial killer, Reverend Harry Powell (Mitchum), a misogynist, is on the loose disguised as a preacher.
 In prison with Ben, he knows the money is hidden and is determined to find out where.
 He has designs on wooing Wilma.

-When dire events occur, John and Pearl are left on the run along the river to seek refuge with a kindly older woman, Rachel Cooper (Lillian Gish).
+When dire events occur, John and Pearl are left along the river to seek refuge with a kindly older woman, Rachel Cooper (Lillian Gish).

-The film is a combination of majestic, haunting, and artistic.
-Each scene seemingly glows as the dark black and white colors mix gorgeously, making the film tranquil, despite the dark tone of the film’s subject matter.
+The film is majestic, haunting, and artistic.
+Each scene seemingly glows as the dark black-and-white colors mix gorgeously with tranquility despite the dark tone of the subject matter.

-The Night of the Hunter also has a visual dream-like quality.
-During one pivotal scene, we see a dead body, submerged at the bottom of the river.
-It is horrific with the bulging eyes and the bloating beginning to set in, but the scene is so creatively beautiful as well.
+The Night of the Hunter also has a dream-like visual quality.
+In one pivotal scene, we see a dead body submerged at the bottom of the river.
+The scene is horrific, with bulging eyes and bloating beginning to set in, but it is also creatively beautiful.

-The flowing hair of the victim, and the posture, is a mesmerizing scene and stick with you for some time.
+The flowing hair of the victim and the posture are mesmerizing scenes that stick with you for some time.

-Poetic, and a sense of good versus evil, clearly laid out as Powell has two words imprinted on the knuckles of each hand- “L-O-V-E” and “H-A-T-E”.
-These words create the basis of the film as both words can be applied to the actions of the characters.
+Poetic and a sense of good versus evil, clearly laid out as Powell has two words imprinted on the knuckles of each hand- “L-O-V-E” and “H-A-T-E.” These words create the basis of the film as both words can be applied to the characters.

 My favorite scene is when John and Pearl travel along the Ohio River in flight from their rival.
-The shapes of the trees mirrored with the flowing river are just incredible to see and I can watch this scene over and over again.
+The shapes of the trees mirrored by the flowing river are incredible, and I can watch this scene again.

 A thriller, written intelligently well, with creativity for miles, is a recipe for pure delight.
-Director, Laughton, only directed this one film and encouraged creative collaboration and participation from his actors, and it shows in the resulting masterpiece.
+Director Laughton directed only this one film and encouraged creative collaboration and participation from his actors, which is shown in the resulting masterpiece.

-The Night of the Hunter has influenced countless directors.
+The Night of the Hunter (1955) has influenced countless directors.

 Rebecca-1940